Applications must include all of the following:

 - Reflective essay (750-1,000 words) describing applicant’s research strategies and use of library tools and information resources.

-* Digital projects: If web-based, include a URL of the digital project in your Application form (next to the Title of the research/project) along with the other application components.
-If the project is in a format that cannot be submitted electronically, such as an architectural model, CD or DVD, deliver it by the due date in person to Nedelina Tchangalova, Engineering and Physical Sciences Library (EPSL), Mathematics Building.
+- Digital projects: If web-based, include a URL of the digital project in your Application form (next to the Title of the research/project) along with the other application components.
+If the project is in a format that cannot be submitted electronically, such as an architectural model, CD or DVD, deliver it by the due date in person to Patti Cossard.

 All necessary documents must be in .pdf format.
 Save your files using your last name and the name of the document:

 You will receive a confirmation e-mail after you complete your application process.
-To be considered for the award, applications must be received by Friday, March 15, 2013.
+To be considered for the award, applications must be received by noon on February 15th each year.
 Late applications will not be considered.